 Rehearsals and Performances of the Youth Chorus

-The Peoria Area Civic Chorale Youth Chorus meets for rehearsals at United Presbyterian Church, 2400 W. Northmoor Rd, Peoria, on Tuesday afternoons, 4:30-6:00 p.m., from September to May.
-In addition to various community events, the Youth Chorus presents two concert events a year in October and April.
-The fall 2018 concert titled For the Beauty of the Earth will be held Sunday, October 28 at 3:00 p.m. at the First United Methodist Church in Peoria.
-The spring 2019 concert titled Astonishing will be held at United Presbyterian Church at 2400 W. Northmoor Rd. in Peoria.
+The Peoria Area Civic Chorale Youth Chorus meets for rehearsals at United Presbyterian Church, 2400 W. Northmoor Rd, Peoria, on Tuesday afternoons, from 4:30-6:00 p.m.
+In addition to various community events, the Youth Chorus presents two concert events a year.
+A fall concert on November 5, 2023 and spring concert will be held at United Presbyterian Church at 2400 W. Northmoor Rd. in Peoria.
 They will also join the Peoria Area Civic Chorale in concert for An American Family Christmas December 15-17, 2023 at Five Points Washington and for Songs of Hope and Inspiration with the Fauré Requiem May 3 & 4 2024 at Five Points Washington and May 5 at First United Methodist Church in Peoria.

 All rehearsals are required.

 Students will perform in uniform attire for all community, Youth Chorus and PACC Performances.
 Boys will have the option of renting or purchasing black tux pants, white shirts and black vests/bow ties.
-Girls will wear Youth Chorus performance attire (black pants and white blouses).
-Previously worn outfits may be available at a reduced price.
+Girls will wear Youth Chorus performance attire (black dress).

 Rehearsal Treats and Parent Monitors